lilgallon/particles.js/README.md

 let settings = {
     // Handler settings (-1 = default)
     amount: -1, // number of particles
+    dynamicAmount: -1, // if set to true (1), the particle amount changes proportionally with the new window size
     tolerance: -1, // distance from which lines will be drawn
     lineWidth: -1, // width of the lines between particles